Divorce in California (2026)

 Overview of California Divorce Law

 California is a no-fault divorce state, which means you do not need to prove wrongdoing by your spouse to end the marriage.
-The only grounds required are “irreconcilable differences” — a fundamental disagreement that the court cannot resolve.
-This makes California one of the most straightforward states for filing, since neither party needs to assign blame.
+Under Family Code Section 2310, the only grounds required are “irreconcilable differences” — a fundamental disagreement that the court cannot resolve.
+A second ground exists for cases involving “permanent legal incapacity to make decisions,” but the vast majority of cases are filed on irreconcilable differences.

 Residency and Filing Requirements